iisys-sns/vad/README.md

 # Vad

 An alternative experimental command line interface (CLI) for Mullvad that is based on network namespaces and supports up to ten hops.
+It aims to be very user friendly.
-It is based on the script <https://www.wireguard.com/netns>.
+It is based on [this](https://www.wireguard.com/netns) script.
 Even if ten hops are supported, only three may be useful in terms of performance and privacy.

+With network namespaces all

 ## Assumptions